AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Setting_an_Observation_Azure_IoT_Central.md

        * Click **Next**.

     ![Job properties](images-observation/observation-central6.png "Set an Observation and its attributes in Job properties")

+    !!! note
+        Read more about other possible attributes in our [Brief description of OMA LwM2M](https://avsystem.github.io/Anjay-doc/LwM2M.html#attributes).

 3. In **Delivery options**, click **Next**.
 4. In **Schedule**, click **Next**.